isohelio/puzzles/README.md

     total solutions 6462189, invalid solutions 0

+### Solving Puzzles Without Using A Specified Piece

+There are a maximum of 56 nodes available from the 10 pieces.
+Therefore the 50 holes in the puzzle can be solved by omitting one piece.

+Puzzle pieces can be deactivated using the `-D` flag e.g. to solve the puzzle without the cyan (C) piece

+    ./iqfit -DC -p1

 ### Output Format

 The solutions can be captured in an output file, specified with the `-o` option.